Voluntary diversity plans; open enrollment, 17.2 to 17.9, 17.11(4), 17.13, 17.14

 This rule making implements, in whole or in part, 2021 Iowa Acts, House File 228; 2021 Iowa Acts, Senate File 260; and 2021 Iowa Acts, House File 847.

 Purpose and Summary

 2021 Iowa Acts, House File 228, eliminates the ability of school districts to offer voluntary diversity plans.
 2021 Iowa Acts, House File 847, makes substantive changes to open enrollment.
 2021 Iowa Acts, Senate File 260, provides additional requirements for Medicaid billing for students with disabilities who participate in open enrollment.
-These changes are incorporated in this proposed rule making, as well as nonsubstantive changes in grammar and word choice.
+These changes are incorporated in this rule making, as well as nonsubstantive changes in grammar and word choice.

 This rule making has no fiscal impact to the State of Iowa.